theory/justatheory/content/post/past/db/pg/test-your-results.md

 type: post
 ---

-I'm pleased to announce that, [after][] [much][] [thinking], [committing], and not an insignificant amount of [hair-pulling], [pgTAP] 0.22 has finally landed.
+I'm pleased to announce that, [after][] [much][] [thinking][set], [committing][req], and not an insignificant amount of [hair-pulling], [pgTAP] 0.22 has finally landed.
 Download it [here].
 Many, *many* thanks to all who commented on my previous posts, made suggestions, and helped me on IRC to figure out how to get all this stuff to work.
 The crazy thing is that it does, quite well, all the way back to PostgreSQL 8.0.

 So here's what I've come up with: ten simple functions.
 Sound like a lot?
 Well, it's simpler than it might at first appear.
 Here's a quick overview: